railsgirlswgtn/fan-fiction-github-challenge/fan-fiction.md

 After giving it some thought however, Black realised that his station in life wasn't all bad.
 After all, not every prisoner has fur and a tail, and if one must spend undeserved time in Azkaban, doing so as a dog must be the most convenient way.

-He had a weird feeling that he would escape in another two and a bit years anyway, so the remaining time must be spend perfecting his ability to confuse everyone who only catches a glimpse of him out of the corner of their eye by transforming into his other form.
+He had a weird feeling that he would escape in another two and a bit years anyway, so the remaining time must be spent perfecting his ability to confuse everyone who only catches a glimpse of him out of the corner of their eye by transforming into his other form.

 He also had frequent dreams about the dreaded Whomping Willow.
 Little did he know, the future held a sweet sweet piece of dream-related revenge - biting sneaky Ronbledore and preventing him from time-traveling.
 Again.
 Well, at least for a short while.